LoonAtechie/Shelly-Pro-EM-50-Integration-with-Venus-OS/README.md

 Follow Shelly install directions.
 Install an Ethernet cable between devices.

-Channel 0 current coil is attached to HOT wire
+Channel 0 current coil is attached to grid HOT wire

 Channel 1 current coil is attached to HOT output of inverter or generator